Mental Health Benefits of Exercise

 • Walking, hiking, or dancing

-• Gardening or other forms outdoor landscaping
+• Gardening or other forms of outdoor landscaping

 • Swimming or water aerobics